-Regardless of age (or wisdom) skin will continue to be a focus of attention for men and women everywhere.
+Regardless of age (or wisdom), skin will continue to be a focus of attention for men and women everywhere.
 Skin can be soft and supple when we’re young and healthy.
 But when you’re unwell, eating poorly, or dehydrated, it will show on your skin.
 And over time, it will become more delicate and lose its firmness, giving your true years of life experience away.
-Sadly, this can start to show from our early thirties.
+Commonly, this can start to show from our early thirties.
 So what can you do to reduce the appearance of a life well-lived on your skin?

 Many people wrongly believe that smiling and moving the face muscles creates wrinkles.
-Lines may appear more pronounced and deeper while you are smiling, but moving your muscles doesn’t affect the quality of your skin at all.
+Lines may appear more pronounced and deeper while you are laughing, but moving your muscles often doesn’t affect the quality of your skin at all.
 What it can do for you is firm up what is under the skin.
 It can also help with your circulation to offer a rosier glow to the tone of your skin.
 Moving the jaw and cheeks can help with other problems that are common to ageing much later in life, so keep smiling!

 There are hundreds of different face creams on the market.
 Some claim to contain ingredients that help to plump up or firm up the skin on your face.
 Others use the term ‘tightening’ to refer to the same thing.
 It’s true that these moisturising creams can help the skin look healthy and they’ll relieve dryness.
-However, it’s important to pick a cream that is right for your skin type and the age of your skin too.
+However, it’s vital to pick a cream that is right for your skin type and the age of your skin too.